Non-Hodgkin Lymphoma Staging

 During a spinal tap, the doctor uses a long, thin needle to remove fluid from the spinal column, after administering local anesthesia.
 You must lie flat for a few hours afterward so that you don’t get a headache.
 The lab checks the fluid for lymphoma cells or other problems.

 This test involves receiving an injection of a small amount of radioactive sugar.
 A machine then makes computerized pictures of the sugar being used by cells in your body.
 Lymphoma cells use sugar faster than normal cells, and areas with lymphoma look brighter in the pictures.

 The lymphoma cells are in one lymph node group (such as in the neck or underarm).
 Or, if the abnormal cells are not in the lymph nodes, they are in only one part of a tissue or organ (such as the lung, but not the liver or bone marrow).

 The lymphoma cells are in at least two lymph node groups on the same side of (either above or below) the diaphragm.
-(See the picture of the diaphragm.)
 Or, the lymphoma cells are in one part of an organ and the lymph nodes near that organ (on the same side of the diaphragm).
 There may be lymphoma cells in other lymph node groups on the same side of the diaphragm.

-In addition to these stage numbers, your doctor may also describe the stage as A or B:
+In addition to these stage numbers, your doctor may also describe the stage as A,B, E, or S: